Jan 05, 2023 ▪ 20 min read (~3 pages) ▪ Computer Science ▪ Updated on Jan 16, 2023

 to decide how many bits to flip.
 The bits are flipped at random.

-The population is updated by replacing a number of the existing chromosomes with the new offsprings that have been generated through crossover and mutation.
+The population is updated by replacing some or all of the existing chromosomes with the new offsprings.
 The number of chromosomes that are kept from the previous population is determined by the keep

 ).